brennanfee/winfiles/installation-steps.md

 1. Get your license file (you should know where it is - **NOT SOMETHING TO BE PUT INTO GIT**) and copy it to the `C:\ProgramData\Chocolatey\license` directory
 2. Open PowerShell as an Administrator
-3. Run `choco install --force chocolatey.extension`
+3. Run `choco install -y --force chocolatey.extension`
 4. Afterward, run `choco` by itself and check the version string.
 It should read something like `Chocolatey vx.xx.xx Professional` or `Chocolatey vx.xx.xx Business`